st235/HSE.2DImageProcessing.Week7/README.md

 |-d| *Debug flag*: if specified then the app displays detected face on the image. |
 |-o| *Output folder*: specifies the final directory for output images.
 All images will be named in the following order `\*original file name\*_face_\*id of a face\*. |

+**Note: I am using face detection at this step therefore I want to give you a heads-up about face detection and "normalisation" logic under the hood.**

 ### Face rotation explained

 ![Original](./Resources/face_rotation_explained.png)